 You can also use spices like cinnamon, cloves, pumpkin spice, nutmeg to give it some warmth.
 This will really enhance the flavor and the house smells festive every time I bake these breads.

 Make sure to wash the dried fruits, specially the dark colored once.
 This will wash off excess residue and also help them hydrate slightly.
 I figured this out the hard way.
-The dried fruit tend to absorb water from the bread dough resulting in a tougher dough, which inhibits fermentation, gluten development and the oven bloom later.
-So washing them and patting them dry have helped me solve this problem.
-Also this recipe calls for a higher hydration too.
+The dried fruit tend to absorb water from the bread dough resulting in a tougher dough, which inhibits fermentation, gluten development and the oven spring later.

 This bread can be served in many different ways.
 Eat it as is on the same day, it will be moist and great with butter or maple syrup and some fresh berried.
 It is already loaded with fruit so you can pretty much eat it on it’s own.